 You might think of the social insects as builders: ants and termites, bees and wasps.
 Social mammals also build for the community.
 For instance, tunneling mammals like prairie dogs, voles and meerkats build communal networks of tubes and chambers.

 To continue bringing you topics of interest in the new year, I took a look back at what you read the most this year.
 Here are the top five posts published in 2015, as measured by your views:

 It’s nearing the end of the calendar year as I write this, and measurement naturally arises during this season.
 How did your public or social sector organization do in the past year?
-Did you move closer to fulfilling your mission, or did you spin your wheels for 12 months?
+Did you follow your logic model to move closer to fulfilling your mission?
+Or did you spin your wheels for 12 months?